JicoDotNet/Expense-Management-Bucket/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Expense Management app

-👋 Welcome, and thank you for considering contributing to [Your Project Name].
+👋 Welcome, and thank you for considering contributing to `Expense Management` app.
 Your help is essential for keeping it great.

 ## Getting Started